 Even children learn in environmental education: “If you cut too many trees, the earth gets terribly hot right?”
 A lot of people know about it.

-●Please don’t chase after us when you find us in forests!
+● Don’t chase after us when you find us in forests!

-Owls parents ask you a favor.
+Fish owl parents ask you a favor.

 Please don’t stay long near our nests or feeding ponds or within our territories to take pictures of us.

-Please do let us live peacefully.
+Please let us live peacefully.